Updated April 20, 2023

-When rows from both the tables are expected to be included in the final output then outer joins are preferred.
-Here the join process involves as like in such way that the matching rows from both tables can be displayed and along with that the unmatching rows from any one of the tables or both the tables can also be retrieved based on the type of outer join selected and executed.
-More specifically to mention outer join is a form of Inner join where it additionally has the capability to add non-matching rows also from one among the selected tables are both the tables as needed.
+When rows from both tables are expected to be included in the final output then outer joins are preferred.
+Here the join process involves as like in such a way that the matching rows from both tables can be displayed and along with that the unmatching rows from any one of the tables or both tables can also be retrieved based on the type of outer join selected and executed.
+More specifically to mention outer join is a form of Inner join where it additionally has the capability to add non-matching rows also from one among the selected tables are both tables as needed.

 The outer join used to be subdivided into three major types,

 - Left outer join: Every matching row in the right table and all the rows of the left table.

 - Right outer join: Every matching row in the left table and all the rows of the right table